suffolklibraries/sljekyll/_events/gainsborough-2019-07-06-music-video.md

 breadcrumb: y
 ---

-10-14 year-olds are invited to an excited workshop.
+10-14 year-olds are invited to an exciting workshop.
 Make your own music video together and take a copy home!

 Lunch provided.